grafana/grafana/docs/sources/enterprise/access-control/plan-rbac-rollout-strategy.md

 By default, the Grafana Server Admin is the only user who can create and manage custom roles.
 If you want your users to do the same, you have two options:

-1. Create a basic role assignment and map `fixed:permissions:admin:edit` and `fixed:permissions:admin:read` fixed roles to the `Editor` basic role.
+1. Create a basic role assignment and map `fixed:roles:writer` and `fixed:roles:reader` fixed roles to the `Editor` basic role.
 1. [Create a custom role]({{< ref "./manage-rbac-roles#create-custom-roles" >}}) with `roles.builtin:add` and `roles:write` permissions, then create a basic role assignment for `Editor` organization role.

    > **Note:** any user or service account with the ability to modify roles can only create, update or delete roles with permissions they themselves have been granted.
 For example, a user with the `Editor` role would be able to create and manage roles only with the permissions they have, or with a subset of them.